Microsoft Excel integration

 Do not mix package versions!

-The version of the self-hosted adapter package declared in appAssets must match the NPM package version used by the app, or an error will be thrown when the app attempts to use the Excel integration.
+The version of the self-hosted adapter package declared in appAssets must match the NPM package version used by the app.
+If it does not, an error is thrown when the app attempts to use the Excel integration.

 To avoid conflicts, ensure that the hosted URL contains the version of the adapter package and take care when upgrading NPM dependencies - if the @openfin/excel package is upgraded you must also update appAssets to match.